jajsmith/drug-repurposing-leishmaniasis/Docking/Docking_README.md

 The top score from all poses found by vina will be recorded in the file called `Docking-Score-Report.csv`.
 Note that the size of this file will grow as you continue to run docking pairs

-## Step 3b - Run a virtual screening with several protein-ligand pairs
+## Step 3b - Run a virtual screening with several protein-ligand pairs for top candidates

 If you want to dock several protein-drug pairs, you can do so by creating a comma-separated file of protein-ligand pairs (with no header, see `example_pairs.csv` for an example) and pass it as an argument to the `run_virtual_screening.py` script.